tianyilim/tianyilim/README.md

 - World domination!
 Just kidding.

 ### Recent highlights
 - Master's Thesis on pose-graph optimization for large-scale SLAM.
-Publication _coming soon_...
+It's [here on arxiv](https://arxiv.org/abs/2503.16275)...
 - Competing at ICRA23, ICRA24 and IROS24 F1TENTH Autonomous Grand Prix races with the [_ForzaETH_](https://www.forzaeth.ch/) team.
 We managed to [win first place](https://ee.ethz.ch/news-and-events/d-itet-news-channel/2023/06/center-for-project-based-learning-champions-of-the-f1tenth-competition-at-icra2023.html) in 2023 and delivered strong 3rd place finishes in both 2024 races!
 - Helping to develop perception for L4 autonomous trucks with [Embotech](https://www.embotech.com/) as part of the _Safety, Systems, and Engineering_ team.
 - A Monocular Visual Odometry (VO) pipeline with elements from OpenCV, built in Python.
 This was coursework for the [Vision Algorithms for Mobile Robotics](https://rpg.ifi.uzh.ch/teaching.html) course at UZH.